 - Pleasant Valley

-Pleasant Valley is the quintessential high class Little Rock neighborhood.
+Pleasant Valley is the quintessential high-class Little Rock neighborhood.
 Here, you'll find both old and new money and modern houses.
-Nearby is a golf course and a country club.
+Nearby are a golf course and a country club.

 - Hickory Creek